Westfield UTC: Culinary emphasis

 Many new restaurants were added during this period including a Shake Shack and a Javier's.
 Michele Parente, restaurant critic at The San Diego Union-Tribune, called UTC her favorite area for restaurants in San Diego County, noting the presence of Din Tai Fung, Sweetfin Poké, Paranà Empanadas, Napizza, The Winery, Smokehouse BBQ, True Food Kitchen, and La Colombe Coffee Roasters, stating: "eating is what they're selling there now".

 Northeast side/former Sears

 While construction continued at the northwest of UTC, on the northeast side, Sears closed in July 2017.
 The Sears parcel is owned by Seritage Growth Properties, a spinoff of Sears.
 Portions of the space have become Corner Bakery Cafe, Williams Sonoma/Pottery Barn Kids, with Crate & Barrel on an outparcel.

-The Sears building was demolished and the site is now a two story building called The Collection.
+The Sears building was demolished, and the site is now a two story building called The Collection.
 Parts of the project have been opened to the public, while the main building is still under construction.

 Other

 Palisades at UTC, a 23-story, 300-unit luxury apartment building located at the southeast corner of the site, opened in 2019.

+On February 17, 2024, "El Chato" of the Tijuana Cartel was killed on the driveway to the parking garage of the Palisades on Nobel Drive after he and an unidentified man were shot in a targeted shooting.